AYMAN5029/Flappy-Bird/README.md

 - `gallery/`: Contains all assets used in the game.
   - `audio/`: Sound files for game effects.
   - `sprites/`: Image files for the bird, pipes, and background.
-- `screenshots/`: Folder containing screenshots of the game.

 ## Acknowledgments
 This project uses the Pygame library, an excellent tool for creating 2D games in Python.
 Learn more about Pygame [here](https://www.pygame.org/).